squishy-scsi/squishy/hardware/hardware-plans.md

 - [ ] Allow for both HVD and LVD
 - [ ] Single Ended support
 - [ ] Termpower detection
+- [ ] Length-Match the inputs to the SCSI-Phy
+- [ ] Button for rebooting into bootloader for DFU

 ## Wishlist Items